 Delivering trusted statistics for better data use and policy impact

-According to Government Statistician Mr. Kap Calo Andy, “regard for and the use of statistics in Vanuatu is very low."
-Government institutions, including the Parliament of Vanuatu, have struggled to systematically track progress of national and global development goals and indicators due to the lack of data or skills in understanding and using data to inform policy making.
-A contributing factor for this gap has been the limited links between Parliament and the national statistical system (NSS), which the Vanuatu National Statistics Office (VNSO) coordinates.
-This project seeks to address this problem by developing the capacity for data and evidence use within the Parliament, and leveraging the role of VNSO as a trust-enabler in the national data ecosystem.
+Government institutions in Vanuatu have struggled to systematically track progress of national and global development goals and indicators, hindering national sustainable development efforts.
+In part, this is due to a lack of data and skills in understanding and using data to inform policy-making.
+Limited links between parliament and the national statistical system, which the Vanuatu National Statistics Office (VNSO) coordinates, exacerbates the problem.
+This project seeks to address this by developing the capacity for data and evidence use within parliament, and leveraging the role of VNSO as a trust enabler in the national data ecosystem.

-This project will be the first conscious effort to bring statistics to the doorsteps of the Parliament of Vanuatu through direct engagement with the VNSO.
-A key component of the project includes utilising the 2020 housing and population census along with administrative data to develop country constituency indicator profiles.
-The constituency profiles (including key statistics such as school enrolment, employment, agriculture, infrastructure status etc.) will improve the capacity of Members of Parliament to generate and use local information for effective representation.
-Additionally, these profiles will disseminate information on budget and overseas development assistance (ODA) from the Department Strategic Policy, Planning and Aid Coordination (DSPPAC), and the Department of Finance and Treasury (DoFT) of which the VNSO is part.
-This will enable MPs to monitor governments commitments to the NSDP and report appropriately.
+This project will be the first conscious effort to bring statistics to the doorstep of the Parliament of Vanuatu through direct engagement with VNSO.
+The project will utilise the 2020 housing and population census along with administrative data to develop country constituency indicator profiles.
+These profiles (including key statistics such as school enrollment, employment, agriculture, infrastructure status etc.) will in turn improve the capacity of members of parliament to generate and use local information for effective representation.
+In addition, they will support information dissemination and monitoring of governments commitments to the NSDP.

 Enhancing trust in local statistics

-Senegal is plagued with limited use of subnational statistics in the formulation, monitoring and evaluation of policies and programs implemented at local levels of governance and administration.
+Senegal is plagued with limited use of sub-national statistics in the formulation, monitoring and evaluation of policies and programs implemented at local levels of governance and administration.
 Underlying this issue is a lack of institutional coordination between national and local agencies in terms of the production, processing and dissemination of local-level data.
-Currently, this occurs in parallel reporting streams among different ministries and agencies without transparent archiving and documentation, which hinders citizens' access to these statistics and dilutes public trust.
-Hence, the technical barriers and operational challenges of coordination, centralisation and data harmonisation underpin a lack of trust in statistics at varying levels of administration.
 To reconcile inconsistencies, interventions to strengthen data governance and institutional mechanisms for data integration and quality assurance are required.

-The proposed Trust Initiative pilot seeks to remedy this by leveraging the role of the Senegal National Agency of Statistics and Demography (ANSD) -- an institution that enjoys independence and trusted reputation in the national statistical system -- as a trust-broker and extending it to the local level.
-This will be primarily executed by developing a centralised open data platform to disseminate local statistics, backed by the ANSD.
-At all stages of the statistical processes at the subnational level, quality checks, appropriate frameworks and protocols will be established to create and maintain a trusted flow of data and statistics, enabled by ANSD's skills, resources and expertise.
-To actively facilitate user access to this local data, trainings for local policy makers and planning/development agencies will be conducted.
-User behaviour will also be systematically monitored by the statistics office alongside training sessions on data input, platform maintenance and use.
+The proposed pilot seeks to remedy this by leveraging the role of the Senegal National Agency of Statistics and Demography (ANSD) -- an institution that enjoys independence and trusted reputation in the national statistical system -- as a trust broker, and extending its presence to the local level.
+This will be primarily achieved by developing a centralised open data platform to disseminate local statistics, backed by the ANSD.
+To actively facilitate user access to this local data, training for local policy makers and planning/development agencies will be conducted.

 Production and use of quality, trustworthy local statistics is key for good governance and effective monitoring at the subnational, national and global levels.
-Supporting local statistics also enables transparent accountability to citizens and is closely linked to the goal of representing people’s lives granularly and accurately for targeted decision making.
+Supporting local statistics also enables transparent accountability to citizens and is closely linked to the goal of representing people’s lives at a granular level, and accurately for targeted decision-making.
 Leveraging ANSD’s role as a trusted data steward and central coordinator of the national data ecosystem will be a key ingredient to achieve this.

 Building trust in refugee statistics